Introduction

 Getting the business case right is a daunting exercise.
 Structural steel, for example, could cost 3,000 a tonne this year and 15,000 a few months later.
 We just don't know.
 I have seen the cost of steel rise almost exponentially for three distinct reasons.
 Some of my projects were built at the right time, others not so much.
 Some educated people, armed with a bunch of charts, claim to be able to predict the property cycle.
 As they usually say, 'if you want to be successful, you have to understand this', and they often show a curve or a circle that goes down, then up and down again.
 ‘This is the property cycle, you see?
 And this is where we are', and they often highlight an area on the graph, before the cycle goes up or down.
 ‘This about to happen,’ they say and some smart arguments are made as only the greatest magicians can do; predicting the future I mean.

 Although the chapters in this book are organised according to the development cycle, I have moved the chapter about the business case to the very end.
 The preparation of the business case is often at the beginning of any project, since investors do the maths first and green-light projects afterwards.
 But I felt it was better to run through the major challenges of each development phase before tackling the business case.
-I am hoping that when we reach the end, the data we need to discuss will look better than a bunch of random numbers on a spreadsheet.
+I hope that by the time we reach the final chapter, the financial data we will be looking at will look better than a bunch of random numbers on a spreadsheet.

 The business case is often linked to a business opportunity.
 This may be a piece of land, such as a greenfield, an existing building that is ripe for redevelopment, or a simple apartment, which, as we will see, also offers opportunities to add value.
 The challenges of finding the right opportunity and discussing the different options available to secure it are covered in Chapter 1.